-HOW TO OBSERVE
+HOW TO OBSERVE #ForgetMeNotDay

-Remember to thank our disabled veterans.
 Use #ForgetMeNotDay to post on social media.

-Forget-Me-Not Day hearkens back to The Great War and the wounded returning soldiers who continued to require care long after the war was over.
-The wounded veterans’ plight was not new, but the government was unprepared for the number of returning wounding requiring attention.
+Forget-Me-Not Day hearkens back to The Great War.
+At that time, wounded soldiers returned requiring continued care long after the war ended.
+While the wounded veterans’ plight was not new, no services existed to treat their needs.
+Additionally, the government was unprepared for the number of returning wounded.
 Very few services and organizations existed to provide the care and support the veterans needed.

 Today, the organization that founded National Forget-Me-Not Day is named the Disabled American Veterans, supporting all disabled veterans.